Active Service Bundle

 More...

-The total amount of data comprising all the spans sent to Lightstep Observability.
+The total amount of data comprising all the spans sent to Cloud Observability.
 An average span is about 500 bytes of data, most of which consists of the key:value attributes that are added to the span.

-span references
+span events

 More...